apache/arrow/docs/source/developers/docker.rst

 ~~~~~~~~~~~~~

 The scripts maintainted under ci/scripts directory should be kept as minimal as
-possible to be responsible only a subset of tasks.
+possible to be responsible for only a subset of tasks.

-The parametrization is done through environment variables with sane defaults to
+The parametrization (like the C++ CMake options) is achieved via environment
-keep the build configurations declerative.
-Note that these parameters are
+variables with useful defaults to keep the build configurations declarative.

-different from the ones described previously, these are affecting the runtime
+Note that these parameters are different from the ones described previously,
-behaviour of the builds scripts within the containers.
+these are affecting the runtime behaviour of the builds scripts within the
+containers.

-A good example is cpp_build.sh build script which forwards environment
+A good example is ``cpp_build.sh`` build script which forwards environment
 variables as CMake options - so the same scripts can be invoked in various
 configurations without the necessity of chaning it.
 For examples see how the
 environment variables are passed in the docker-compose.yml's C++ images.